Clermont Gaelic Football Club

 The Clermont Gaelic Football Club is a Gaelic football club situated in Clermont-Ferrand, France.

 History

-Origins and creation of the club

-Under the initiative of two students, Ruairi Millane and Nicolas Chatain and with the help of the organisation "La Ballade Irlandaise", the first training session took place on May 17, 2008.
+With the help of the organisation "La Ballade Irlandaise", the club held its first training session in May 2008.
 Fifteen players were present.

-In September 2008, regular training sessions began, taking place on Thursdays.
+In September 2008, regular training sessions began.

 The club's first ever match took place in November 2008 against Nantes.
 The team organised a tournament in Clermont-Ferrand in March 2009 with teams from Paris, Rennes, Nantes and Lyon participating.

-2010-2011 season

-The club was dormant during the 2010 season but the team participated in 3 rounds of Federal Championship in 2011.